Business Systems and Analytics

 This course provides the student with an introduction to programming concepts and structures utilizing an object-oriented programming language.
 An in-depth coverage of object definitions, object properties, and object behavior is provided.
 Principles of programming style and good program design techniques are emphasized.
 Advanced projects cover business applications.
-Prerequisite: BSAN 111.
+Prerequisite: BSAN 111 or SOBA 201.

 BSAN 351V.
 Technology Globalization and Social Justice.
 1 Unit.

+This course focuses on Stetson's Social Justice Value.
 This course is intended to enable students to understand and to respond to contemporary social issues that arise from the use of information technology.
 Students will explore cultural, economical, global, and ethical considerations arising from computerization.
 The primary focus of the course will be the determination of the weight that these social issues should have in the design, implementation, and uses of present and anticipated applications of information and communication technology on individuals, industry, government, and society.
-Junior Seminar.
+Prerequisite: SOBA 203.

 BSAN 360.
 Project Management.
 1 Unit.

 This course focuses on the fundamental knowledge essential to managing, planning, scheduling and controlling projects in the information technology field with emphasis placed upon the understanding of the project environment, the phased approached to managing projects, critical path analysis, and the tools used to manage projects.
 The concepts and techniques covered are appropriate for all types of 254 projects, ranging from small to large, and from highly technological to administrative in nature.
-Prerequisite: BSAN 250.
+Prerequisite: BSAN 250 or SOBA 203.

 BSAN 370.
 Electronic Commerce.
 1 Unit.

 This course provides an introduction to the concept and application of E-Business and E-Commerce from a business perspective.
 Topics include, infrastructure for E-Commerce, E-Commerce business models, and the use of E-Commerce in organizations for competitive advantage.
-Prerequisite: BSAN 250.
+Prerequisite: BSAN 250 or SOBA 203.

 BSAN 382.
 Web Development.
 1 Unit.

 This is an applied course in the design and development of high quality web sites.
 Students will learn basic HTML, webpage development software, and graphic/photo editing software.
 An emphasis is placed on creating, managing and maintaining an entire web site.
 The goal of this course is to give the student the ability to integrate design principles and practical software skills in the web environment.
-Prerequisite: BSAN 250 or permission of instructor.
+Prerequisite: BSAN 250 or SOBA 203.

 This course introduces the concept of Business Intelligence (BI).
 Students will learn how BI is used by organizations to make better business decisions, use fewer resources, and improve the bottom line.
 This course provides an overview of business intelligence topics as well as hands-on experiences.
 Topics include business analytics, data visualization, data mining, data warehousing and business performance management.
-Prerequisite: BSAN 250.
+Prerequisite: BSAN 250 or SOBA 203.

 BSAN 390.
 Special Topics in Business Systems and Analytics.
 1 Unit.

 This course is designed to acquaint students with current trends and issues in information technology by focusing on one of a number of information technology topics.
 Topics currently addressed in this course are Database Applications, Advanced Spreadsheet Analysis, or Open-Source Web Site Development.
-Prerequisite: BSAN 250.
+Prerequisite: BSAN 250 or SOBA 203.

 BSAN 393.
 Communications Networks.
 1 Unit.

 This course provides an in-depth examination of data communication processes and structure.
 Central focus is on LAN, WAN, and Intranet technologies, as well as design and implementation of networking applications within the organization.
-Prerequisite: BSAN 250.
+Prerequisite: BSAN 250 or SOBA 203.

 This course provides in-depth coverage of enterprise level database technology issues including data modeling, logical and physical table design, and implementation in a relational DBMS environment.
 Students gain hands-on experience in the use of enterprise-level development techniques such as CASE tools and advanced SQL.
-Prerequisite: BSAN 250.
+Prerequisite: BSAN 250 or SOBA 203.

 BSAN 461.
 Business Process Management.
 1 Unit.

-This course provides an extensive investigation of a company’s core business processes and the interactions within and between them.
+This course provides an extensive investigation of a company?s core business processes and the interactions within and between them.
 The primary focus of this course is the application of information technologies to transform organizations and improve their performance.
-Students will gain in-depth knowledge of enterprise systems, to include hands-on experience and the role they play in changing organizations.
-Prerequisite: BSAN 250.
+Students will gain in-depth knowledge of enterprise systems, to include hands-on experience with SAP ERD software, and the role they play in changing organizations.
+Prerequisite: BSAN 250 or SOBA 203.